PeterPerhac/cheat-sheets/study-notes/functional-programming.md

 recursion accomplishes the same as the for loop by calling itself with a new start value and a new accumulator.
 It doesn’t modify the old values.
 Instead it uses new values calculated from the old.

+Higher-order Functions either take functions as parameters, return functions or both.

+#Closures
+ - When a function is created, all of the variables in its scope at the time of creation are accessible to it for the lifetime of the function.
+ - A function exists as long as there still a reference to it.
+ - A closure is a function’s scope that’s kept alive by a reference to that function.